Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Introduction

-A standard technique for proving stability of queueing systems is to first establish the stability of a so-called fluid model and then to appeal to general theory for establishing stochastic stability (see, e.g., \cite{DupuisandWilliams94,dai95a,sto95}).
+A standard technique for proving stability of queueing systems is to first establish the stability of a so-called fluid model and then to appeal to general theory for establishing stochastic stability [see, e.g., \citet{DupuisandWilliams94}, \citet{dai95a}, \citet{sto95}].
 However, this theory is restricted to systems with nonnegative fluid levels which are attracted to the origin.
-The fluid analog of a piecewise Ornstein-Uhlenbeck process does not possess this property.
-As an alternative to the fluid model framework, the family of {\em quadratic} Lyapunov functions is a natural choice for establishing positive recurrence.
-Indeed, due to diffusive properties of piecewise Ornstein-Uhlenbeck processes, if a quadratic Lyapunov function can be shown to stabilize the fluid model, it simultaneously and directly establishes stochastic stability, i.e., the positive recurrence of piecewise OU processes.
+The fluid analog of a piecewise Ornstein--Uhlenbeck process does not possess this property.
+As an alternative to the fluid model framework, the family of \textit{quadratic} Lyapunov functions is a natural choice for establishing positive recurrence.
+Indeed, due to diffusive properties of piecewise Ornstein--Uhlenbeck processes, if a quadratic Lyapunov function can be shown to stabilize the fluid model, it simultaneously and directly establishes stochastic stability, that is, the positive recurrence of piecewise OU processes.
 As a result of working with quadratic forms as Lyapunov functions, several key results from linear algebra lie at the heart of our main results.
 We were unable to devise an equally powerful framework without using this algebraic machinery.

-Piecewise OU processes exhibit different behavior in two regions of the state space, corresponding to `overload' and `underload'.
-The two regions are separated by a hyperplane, which corresponds to 'critical load'.
-In each of the two regions, a piecewise OU process can be thought of as a first-order linear differential equation with stochastic noise.
+Piecewise OU processes exhibit different behavior in two regions of the state space, corresponding to ``overload'' and ``underload.''
+The two regions are separated by a hyperplane, which corresponds to ``critical load.''
+In each of the two regions, a~piecewise OU process can be thought of as a first-order linear differential equation with stochastic noise.
 A standard technique in proving its positive recurrence is to use a quadratic Lyapunov function to prove stability of such first-order linear differential equations.
 However, the two different regions of a piecewise OU process pose considerable challenges to apply this methodology.
-A natural approach would be to 'paste together' two quadratic Lyapunov functions from the two regions, but our attempts in this direction have failed.
-In fact, it is well-known that a diffusion with two stable regimes can lead to an instable hybrid system, see \cite{yinbook} for related examples.
-In \cite{blondeltsitsiklis2000}, the stability of a switched linear system is discussed from the perspective of complexity theory.
+A natural approach would be to ``paste together'' two quadratic Lyapunov functions from the two regions, but our attempts in this direction have failed.
+In fact, it is well known that a diffusion with two stable regimes can lead to an instable hybrid system [see \citet{yinbook} for related examples].
+In \citet{blondeltsitsiklis2000}, the stability of a switched linear system is discussed from the perspective of complexity theory.